 If you are uncertain which division is best for your entry, our staff can assist you! ^_^

 You may choose whether or not to come onstage with the stage dark or lit up.
 However, we will not change the lights during your skit, they will be on the entire time once you begin.
 Keep this in mind when preparing your act.

-If we have space, we will attempt to setup a cosplay first aid station.
-Cosplay Staff may be available to help with emergencies or damage repair.
-We do not supply participants with any of the following: make-up, make-up applicators and/or removers, paint, etc. Please come to the convention with everything you need to complete and/or assemble your cosplay.
+Please remember we do not supply participants with any of the following: make-up, make-up applicators and/or removers, paint, etc. Please come to the convention with everything you need to complete and/or assemble your cosplay.